mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 The implementation of a valid workflow is accomplished by implementing three [MLCubes](../mlcubes/mlcubes.md):

 1. **Data Preparator MLCube:** This MLCube will transform raw data into a dataset ready for the AI model execution.
 All data owners willing to participate in this benchmark will have their data prepared using this MLCube.
-A tutorial on how to implement data preparation MLCubes can be found [here](../mlcubes/mlcube_data.md).
+A guide on how to implement data preparation MLCubes can be found [here](../mlcubes/mlcube_data.md).

 2. **Reference Model MLCube:** This MLCube will contain an example model implementation for the desired AI task.
 It should be compatible with the data preparation MLCube (i.e., the outputs of the data preparation MLCube can be directly fed as inputs to this MLCube).
-A tutorial on how to implement model MLCubes can be found [here](../mlcubes/mlcube_models.md).
+A guide on how to implement model MLCubes can be found [here](../mlcubes/mlcube_models.md).

 3. **Metrics MLCube:** This MLCube will be responsible for evaluating the performance of a model.
 It should be compatible with the reference model MLCube (i.e., the outputs of the reference model MLCube can be directly fed as inputs to this MLCube).
-A tutorial on how to implement metrics MLCubes can be found [here](../mlcubes/mlcube_metrics.md).
+A guide on how to implement metrics MLCubes can be found [here](../mlcubes/mlcube_metrics.md).

 For this tutorial, we have already implemented the three mlcubes for the task of chest X-ray classification.
-The implementations can be found in the following links: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/chexpert_prep), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/xrv_densenet), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/ChestXRay/metrics).
-We set up these mlcubes locally for you and they can be found in your workspace folder under `chexpert_prep`, `xrv_densenet`, and `metrics`.
+The implementations can be found in the following links: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/data_preparator), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/model_custom_cnn), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/metrics).
+We set up these mlcubes locally for you and they can be found in your workspace folder under `data_preparator`, `model_custom_cnn`, and `metrics`.

 ## 2. Develop a Demo Dataset